Lulu (Lou Reed and Metallica album): Background

-Lou Reed and Metallica had both been on the bill in October 1997 for the eleventh of Neil Young's Bridge School Benefit concerts.
-The conception of the collaboration project began in 2009 when both Metallica and Reed performed at the Rock and Roll Hall of Fame's 25th Anniversary Concert.
-After that performance, they began "kicking around the idea of making a record together," but did not start working together until two years later.
-In February 2011, Metallica guitarist Kirk Hammett announced that in May 2011 the group would start working on something that's "not 100 percent a Metallica record.
-It's a recording project, let's put it that way."
-The project was revealed to be a collaboration with Lou Reed once the recording of the album had been completed in June 2011.
+Lou Reed and Metallica had both been on the bill in October 1997 for the eleventh of Neil Young's annual Bridge School Benefit concerts.
+After both artists performed together at the Rock and Roll Hall of Fame's 25th Anniversary Concert, they began "kicking around the idea of making a record together," but did not start working together until two years later.
+In February 2011, Metallica guitarist Kirk Hammett announced that the group would start working on something "not 100 percent a Metallica record" that May.
+This was revealed to be a collaboration with Reed that June, following the completion of recording.

-The collaboration was originally intended to be Metallica re-recording various previously unreleased tracks Reed had written over the years.
-Among these unreleased demos was a collection of songs composed for a play called Lulu—a theatrical production of two plays originally written by the German playwright Frank Wedekind.
-Reed shared the demos of these songs with the members of Metallica to help bring the "piece to the next level," and the group provided "significant arrangement contributions" to the material.
+The artists' collaboration was originally intended to be Metallica re-recording various previously unreleased songs by Reed.
+Among these demos was a collection of songs composed for a play called Lulu—a theatrical production of the German playwright Frank Wedekind's plays Earth Spirit and Pandora's Box.
+Reed shared these songs with Metallica to help bring the "piece to the next level," and the group provided "significant arrangement contributions" to the material.
 David Fricke of Rolling Stone heard at least two of the songs from the project in June 2011—"Pumping Blood" and "Mistress Dread"—and described their sound as a "raging union of [Reed's] 1973 noir classic, Berlin, and Metallica's '86 crusher, Master of Puppets."
-All tracks were made available for listening on the official Lou Reed & Metallica website before its release.
 Reed stated that "Everything is cut live – us staring at each other, playing".
-Tempers flared a few times during the recording sessions, with Lars Ulrich admitting that at one point Lou Reed challenged him to a "street fight".
+Tempers flared a few times during the recording sessions, with Metallica drummer Lars Ulrich admitting that at one point Reed had challenged him to a "street fight".

+All tracks were made available for listening on the official Lou Reed and Metallica website before the album's release.

 Singles

-"The View" was released for streaming online in late September 2011.
+Lead single "The View" was released for streaming online in late September 2011.
 Examining reaction to the track and a previously released 30-second preview of the same, The New Zealand Herald reported that there was much negative reaction by fans online, and that the song had about twice as many dislikes as likes on YouTube.
 Not all reaction to the song was negative; Rolling Stone gave "The View" a 4 out of 5 star rating while the same song was rated 4.5 out of 5 by Artist Direct and positively by One Thirty BPM.
 The song's music video was directed by Darren Aronofsky, with cinematography by Matthew Libatique and produced by Scott Franklin through Protozoa Pictures, his and Aronofsky's production company.
-Originally it was planned that Aronofsky should helm a performance video for the album's second single "Iced Honey" but "when everyone got together, it became obvious 'The View' was the way to go."
+Originally, it was planned that Aronofsky should helm a performance video for "Iced Honey" but "when everyone got together, it became obvious 'The View' was the way to go."